 What is proactive marketing?
 Proactive marketing, also known as predictive marketing, allows marketers to meet consumers’ needs by unearthing latent requirements and predicting future actions.
 This is done by using data analytics to study consumer behavior.

-Gaining knowledge of what a consumer might do next week or six months down the line doesn’t require a Tarot reading, fortune tellers, or crystal ball gazing.
-Rather, it is accomplished through the dedicated use of data analytics.
+Gaining knowledge of what a consumer might do next week or six months down the line doesn’t require Tarot readings, fortune tellers, or crystal ball gazing.
+Rather, it is accomplished through proactive marketing, which includes the dedicated use of data analytics.

 The analytics help marketers determine strategy direction before they create and launch a specific marketing or content plan.
 That plan then offers satisfactory solutions when it comes to solving consumer problems.
-The above-mentioned AWC succeeded with proactive marketing by tapping into the underlying and future needs of its consumer base, then providing solutions.
+Learn how you can tap into the underlying and future needs of your consumer base and provide solutions before they even know they need them with proactive marketing.

 Steve Jobs of Apple Inc. could be considered the poster child for proactive marketing.
-He famously pointed out that Apple’s job is to “figure out what they’re (the customers) going to want before they do.”
-This strategy brought society the iPod, iPhone and iPad, to name a few Apple-specific products.
+He famously pointed out that Apple’s job is to figure out what customers want before they even know.
+This strategy brought society the iPod, iPhone, and iPad, to name a few Apple-specific products.

 One good way to understand proactive marketing and how it works is by discussing its opposite action.
 This is reactive marketing and, as it implies, it’s, well, reactive.
 Rather than anticipating consumers’ future requirements, reactive marketing is conducted in response to a sudden, unforeseen event or action by the competition.
 For instance, if a company hires a celebrity spokesperson to market a product, the competitor’s reactive marketing action might also involve hiring a celebrity spokesperson.